Currency detector: Optical sensing

 Optical sensing with a small light detector called a photocell or a miniature digital camera is one of the main techniques that vending machines use.
-Many countries' banknotes are pixelated—that is, they are made out of small dots.
+Many countries' banknotes are pixelated—that is, their image is made out of small dots.
 The dots are spaced differently and have different sizes, depending on the note.
 The optical sensors can look for these different patterns to determine what sort of note has been inserted.
-Some paper money is also fluorescent: it glows when ultraviolet light is shined on it.
+Some paper money is also fluorescent: it glows when ultraviolet light is shone on it.
 Some machines shine an ultraviolet light on the note and measure the glow to help determine the banknote's material composition.

 GMR sensor proximity detection

 The particles in the ink on many countries' currency have ferromagnetic properties, including some elemental iron.
-Magnetic composition comprises carbon nanofoam in an amount of from 0.1 to 45 percent by weight of the total composition.
+The magnetic composition of the ink may be provided by carbon nanofoam in an amount of from 0.1 to 45 percent by weight of the total composition.

 Notes are passed over a permanent magnet array and magnetized along their direction of travel.
 A magnetic sensor located several inches away with its sensitive axis parallel to the direction of travel can detect the remnant field of the ink particles.

 The purpose of the biasing magnet in this case is to achieve a controlled orientation of the magnetic moments of the ink particles, resulting in a maximum and recognizable magnetic signature.
 Reversing the magnetizing field can actually invert the signature.

 Physical attributes

 The thickness and dimensions of a banknote are tested to ensure they are correct.
-US currency is 2.61 inches wide by 6.14 inches in length and are 0.0042 inches thick, and weigh 1 gram.
-Currency printed prior to 10 July 1929 had larger physical characteristics.
+US bank bills (notes) are 2.61 inches wide, 6.14 inches long and 0.0042 inches thick, and weigh 1 gram.
+Bills printed before 10 July 1929 were bigger.
 As the notes pass between the rollers, the voltages vary according to their thickness.